sbt/sbt-native-packager/src/sphinx/formats/linux.rst

                 fileData = fileData
             )
         } filter {
-            linuxPackage => linuxPackage.mappings.nonEmpty // return all mappings that are nonEmpty (this filters out all empty linuxPackageMappings)
+            linuxPackage => linuxPackage.mappings.nonEmpty // return all mappings that are nonEmpty (this effectively removes all empty linuxPackageMappings)
         }
     }